prestodb/presto-yarn/README.md

 ``Note``: The NN_HOST used in ``hive.metastore.uri`` is a variable for your HDFS Namenode and this expects that your hive metastore is up and running on your Namenode host.
 You do not have to replace that with your actual Namenode hostname.
 This variable will be substituted with your Namenode hostname during runtime.
 If you have hive metastore running elsewhere make sure you update NN_HOST with the appropriate hostname.

 * To add plugin jars add the site.global.plugin property in your appConfig.json.
 It should be of the format {'connector1' : ['jar1', 'jar2'..], 'connector2' : ['jar3', 'jar4'..]..}.
 This will copy jar1, jar2 to Presto plugin directory at plugin/connector1 directory and jar3, jar4 at plugin/connector2 directory.
-Make sure you have the plugin jars you want to add to Presto available at ```presto-yarn-package/src/main/slider/package/plugins/``` prior to building the presto-yarn app package and thus the app package built presto-yarn-package-1.0.0-SNAPSHOT.zip will have the jars under ```package/plugins``` directory.
+Make sure you have the plugin jars you want to add to Presto available at ```presto-yarn-package/src/main/slider/package/plugins/``` prior to building the presto-yarn app package and thus the app package built presto-yarn-package-*.zip will have the jars under ```package/plugins``` directory.

 * If you want to use a port other than 8080 for Presto server, configure it via site.global.presto_server_port in appConfig.json